 Our faith is fully yoked in the Buddha’s teachings of wisdom and compassion, and the biological reality of being human, that adamantly refrains from entangling itself in present-day ideologies, and fashionable and cultish revolutionary movements that celebrate the distortions of reality-as-it-is, and even seek to radically revise the Buddhist teachings to conform to their extreme dogmas.
 Such movements invariable cause more human suffering, and undermine the validity and potency of the Buddha’s teachings.
 Alternatively, our focus is solely on the enlightenment of the mind and heart through the working of the Dharma, the universal truth, and the Buddhist teachings, that has had the proven power to emancipate sentient beings from dukkha/suffering for millennia.

-It is this definition of the word “faith,” where our organization, Buddhist Faith Fellowship, derives its name.
-This “Buddhist Faith” is shaped by trust (sraddha) that is neither blind, unreasonable nor dogmatic but is informed by reason, openness, and direct experience.
+It is this definition of the word “faith,” in which our organization, the Buddhist Faith Fellowship, derives its name.
+This “Buddhist Faith” is shaped by trust (sraddha & true entrusting) that is neither blind, unreasonable, distracted nor dogmatic but is informed by reason, openness, resoluteness, and direct experience.